Gluten free coffee and walnut cake

 Coffee and walnut cake mixture in baking tins

-Pop the tins into the oven and bake for about 25 minutes until the sponge is golden brown, nicely risen and is firm but springy to touch.
+Pop the tins into the oven and bake for about 25 minutes until the sponge is golden brown, nicely risen and is firm, but springy to touch.

 Gluten free coffee and walnut cake sponges